jedib0t/go-pretty/list/README.md

     - Known
 ```

-A demonstration of all the capabilities can be found here: [demo](demo)
+A demonstration of all the capabilities can be found here: [../cmd/demo-list](../cmd/demo-list)

 Find documentation here: [GoDoc](https://godoc.org/github.com/jedib0t/go-pretty/list)